What happens if criminal charges are pursued?

 First, you must make a police report and agree to a full investigation.
 The DA's office will then decide whether there is enough evidence to present the case to the Grand Jury.
 If the DA's office decides there is not enough evidence, the case will end there.
 You are entitled to ask questions and be provided with information from the DA's office about your case and the steps of the legal system - don't be shy about asking questions!

-If the DA decides to present the case to the Grand Jury, there are three possible outcomes: an indictment of the suspect (called a “true-bill”), and then the case goes to trial; a “no-bill,” meaning the Grand Jury decides not enough evidence exists to indict, and the case ends; or a “pass” which also means the case ends there.
+If the DA decides to present the case to the Grand Jury, there are three possible outcomes: an indictment of the suspect (called a "true-bill"), after which the case goes to trial; a "no-bill" (meaning the Grand Jury decides that there is not enough evidence to indict), after which the case ends, or a "pass", after which the case also ends.

 If the suspect is indicted for trial and pleads "not guilty," there will be several hearings before the actual trial.
 You will be subpoenaed to testify as a witness.
 The Assistant DA assigned to your case can give you information on the trial process and your part in it.
 It is a good idea to utilize an advocate from the Williamson County Crisis Center (Hope Alliance) to help you prepare for the emotional experience of providing witness testimony.
 The entire criminal trial process could take weeks, months, or even years.